-- The nano-hexapod should fit within a cylinder with radius of 120 mm and with a height of 95 mm. - In terms of mobility: uniform mobility in XYZ directions (100um) - In terms of stiffness: ??
-Having the resonance frequencies well above the maximum rotational velocity of $2\pi \operatorname{rad/s}$ to limit the gyroscopic effects.
-Having the resonance below the problematic modes of the micro-station to decouple from the micro-station complex dynamics. - In terms of dynamics: - be able to apply IFF in a decentralized way with good robustness and performances (good damping of modes) - good decoupling for the HAC
+- The nano-hexapod should fit within a cylinder with radius of 120 mm and with a height of 95 mm. - Based on the measured errors of all the stages of the micro-stations, the required mobility of the nano-hexapod should be (with some safety margins): It should be able to perform combined translation in any direction of +/-50um.
+At any position, it should be able to perform Rx and Ry rotations of +/-50urad - In terms of stiffness: Having the resonance frequencies well above the maximum rotational velocity of 2π rad/s to limit the gyroscopic effects.
+Having the resonance below the problematic modes of the micro-station to decouple from the micro-station complex dynamics. - In terms of dynamics: - Be able to apply IFF in a decentralized way with good robustness and performances (good damping of modes) - Having good decoupling for the High authority controller